Business Liability Insurance

 There are various types of small business insurance products available on the market at competitive rates for limited companies and home businesses.
 These include:

-- General liability insurance that covers public liability claims such as accidents the general public may have at your premises or as a result of interactions with your staff.
+- General liability insurance covers liability claims such as accidents the general public may have at your premises or as a result of interactions with your staff.

 - Professional indemnity (insures against mistakes made from advice provided to your customers).